avcoder/comp2068-week04/01-express.md

 [Slide of mvc model]()

+* MVC is a design architecture to separate the logic, data, and visualization of an application
 * views refer to our template engines.
 But we don't serve html files anymore because it doesn't support server side variables.
 * models relate to db
 * dispatcher - at a given url, do this